cloudrac3r/out-of-your-element/readme.md

 * Custom emojis in messages
 * Custom room names/avatars can be applied on Matrix-side
 * Larger files from Discord are linked instead of reuploaded to Matrix
+* Simulated user accounts are named @the_persons_username rather than @112233445566778899

 For more information about features, [see the user guide.](https://gitdab.com/cadence/out-of-your-element/src/branch/main/docs/user-guide.md)

 ## Caveats

 * This bridge is not designed for puppetting.
-* Direct Messaging is not supported yet.
+* Direct Messaging is not supported until I figure out a good way of doing it.

 ## Efficiency details